HalkowichJasperSA/labs/mario/more/README.md

 ## World 1-1

-Toward the beginning of World 1-1 in Nintendo's Super Mario Brothers, Mario must hop over adjacent pyramids of blocks, per the below.
+Toward the beginning of World 1-1 in Nintendo's Super Mario Brothers, Mario must hop over adjacent pyramids of blocks, as shown below.

 ![screenshot of Mario jumping over adjacent pyramids](pyramids.png)

-Let's recreate those pyramids in Python, using hashes (`#`) for bricks, a la the below.
+Let's recreate those pyramids in Python, using hashes (`#`) for bricks, like shown below.
 Each hash is a bit taller than it is wide (at least for the font we're using), so the pyramids themselves will also appear taller than they are wide.

 ```
    #  #